 Sayre in Bradford County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Guthrie Square (here, next to this marker); World War I Doughboy (about 300 feet away, measured in a direct line); Athens (approx. 0.6 miles away); Pine Plains (approx. 0.8 miles away); Milltown (approx. 0.9 miles away); Site of Athens Academy (approx. 2 miles away); Stephen Foster (approx. 2 miles away); The Sullivan Expedition against the Iroquois Indians (approx. 2 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
+Milltown (approx. 0.6 miles away); Guthrie Square (approx. 0.8 miles away); Lehigh Valley Railroad (approx. 0.8 miles away); World War I Doughboy (approx. 0.9 miles away); Athens (approx. 1.3 miles away); Site of Athens Academy (approx. 2.8 miles away); Stephen Foster (approx. 2.8 miles away); The Sullivan Expedition against the Iroquois Indians (approx. 2.8 miles away).
 Touch for a list and map of all markers in Sayre.

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on November 3, 2015, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 126 times since then and 14 times this year.
-Photos: 1, 2. submitted on November 3, 2015, by Don Morfe of Baltimore, Maryland.
-3. submitted on November 4, 2015, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.
+This page has been viewed 148 times since then and 16 times this year.
+Photos: 1, 2. submitted on November 3, 2015, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.